 The Content of the Portal is provided only for use by agencies enrolled with the MFR Program and the physicians who provide medical oversight for these agencies.

 2. PROPRIETARY RIGHT AND GRANT OF LIMITED LICENSE

 The Portal and the Content are protected by copyright, trade-mark and other proprietary rights of AHS or third parties.
 Except as expressly permitted in these Terms and Conditions, no portion of the Site or the Content, including without limitation trade-marks, trade names and logos, may be reproduced in any form, or by any means, without prior written permission from AHS or the applicable third party.
 Any unauthorized downloading, redistribution, retransmission, copying, modification or commercial use of the Content may be a violation of federal or other law and could result in legal action.

 Subject to the preceding paragraph, AHS grants to you a limited license to display, print and use the Content of this Site solely for your personal, non-commercial use.
 Such license is revocable by AHS at any time at the sole option of AHS.
 In consideration of this limited license, you shall ensure that all copyright, trade-mark and other proprietary notices are retained on any copy of the Site materials in the same form and manner as on the original.

-AHS has used reasonable efforts to ensure the information provided on this Site is accurate when posted.
-However, AHS does not make any representation or warranty of any kind as to the quality, accuracy, currency or completeness of the Content on this Site.
-The views or opinions expressed in the Content on this Site do not necessarily reflect those views or opinions of AHS.
-AHS does not endorse or recommend any products, services, techniques or procedures mentioned on this Site.
+AHS has used reasonable efforts to ensure the information provided on the Portal is accurate when posted.
+However, AHS does not make any representation or warranty of any kind as to the quality, accuracy or completeness of the Content on the Portal.
+The views or opinions expressed in the Content on the Portal do not necessarily reflect those views or opinions of AHS.
+AHS does not endorse or recommend any products, services, techniques or procedures mentioned on the Portal.